Carl Safina: Career

-His first book, Song for the Blue Ocean, was chosen as a New York Times Notable Book of the Year, a Los Angeles Times best nonfiction selection, a Library Journal best science book selection, and won the Lannan Literary Award for nonfiction.
+Safina's first book, Song for the Blue Ocean, won the Lannan Literary Award for nonfiction.
 His second book, Eye of the Albatross, won the John Burroughs Medal and the National Academies' communications award for the year's best book.
 Safina's Voyage of the Turtle was a New York Times Editors' Choice.
 In 2011, The View From Lazy Point was a New York Times Editors' Choice, a National Geographic Traveler's book of the month and received the Orion Book Award.
 Also in 2011, his chronicle of the Deepwater Horizon oil spill, A Sea in Flames, was a New York Times Editors' Choice.

-He also authored Beyond Words: What Animals Think and Feel, and in 2010 published a children's book, Nina Delmar: The Great Whale Rescue.
-His work has been featured in National Geographic and in The New York Times and other publications.
+His work has been featured in National Geographic,The New York Times, and other publications.
 He contributed a new foreword to Rachel Carson's seminal work, The Sea Around Us.

-Safina is inaugural holder of the Endowed Chair for Nature and Humanity at Stony Brook University and president of The Safina Center.
-He has a Ph.D. in ecology from Rutgers University and has been awarded honorary doctorates from the State University of New York, Long Island University and Drexel University.
+Safina is inaugural holder of the Endowed Chair for Nature and Humanity at Stony Brook University.
 He has been a visiting fellow at Yale University and a senior fellow with the World Wildlife Fund.
-Safina is also a MacArthur Fellow, a Guggenheim Fellow, a Pew Fellow in Marine conservation, an Utne Reader visionary, and a recipient of Chicago's Brookfield Zoo's Rabb Medal.
-Safina was named among "100 Notable Conservationists of the 20th Century" by Audubon magazine, and featured on the Bill Moyers PBS special Earth on Edge.
+Safina is also a MacArthur Fellow, a Guggenheim Fellow, a Pew Fellow in Marine conservation, and a recipient of Chicago's Brookfield Zoo's Rabb Medal.
+Safina was named among "100 Notable Conservationists of the 20th Century" by Audubon magazine.

 His 10-part TV series, Saving the Ocean with Carl Safina, premiered on PBS in April 2011.
-Safina has been profiled on Nightline and in The New York Times.